unm-hscl/abyvinod-TAC-ProbabilisticOccupancy/README.md

     - Comparison between Algorithms 1 and 2.
 Use figure
       number (1, 2, or 3) within this script to get other plots
-3. Figure3.m
+3. pursuit_problem.m
+    - Target pursuit problem
+4. Fig10_avoid_set.m
     - Avoid set corresponding to obstacle as a Dubins vehicle --- construct a finite union of convex and compact sets
-4. pursuit_problem.m
-    - Target pursuit problem

 ## Requires